 Filtered water is not expensive, but buying three or four water bottles a day will add up.

-For example, if each bottle costs 75 cents and every day you buy 3 bottles, in a month, you will spend 67.50 USD for water only.
+For example, if each bottle costs 75 cents and you buy three bottles every day, you will spend 67.50 USD for water only in a month.

-In addition to costing money, plastic water bottles contribute to increasing waste in the environment.
+In addition to costing money, plastic water bottles increase waste in the environment.

 So, bring your own bottle, fill them up before you head out on a day trip.
 You can also get water at public drinking fountains on the street.